 There is no described professional intoxication from the use of this element.
-Data on its toxicity to man come from its use as the treatment of choice in manic-depressive states, and from suicidal attempts.
+Data on its toxicity to man comes from its use as the treatment of choice in manic-depressive states, and from suicidal attempts.

 Treatment with lithium carbonate may cause the following: